Tuesday, Sept. 17, 2019 (Updated Oct. 13, 2019)

 Housing: Swetlik’s approach to housing would be to do as much capital-A Affordable (subsidized by government cash) as possible.
 He personally advocated for Boulder upping its affordable housing goal to 20% rather than 15%, though he spoke to council on behalf of PLAN to support the lower threshold.

-He’s for every type of tax on the table, even regressive measures like sales tax: “I’m more than willing to pay more in sales tax if that’s going to go toward housing people,” he said.
+He’s for every type of tax on the Postponement of a motion, or a vote, even regressive measures like sales tax: “I’m more than willing to pay more in sales tax if that’s going to go toward housing people,” he said.

 The effort to cap the allowable size of homes in Boulder has been postponed, but Swetlik would have voted for it, if he was on the council at the time.
 “You don’t need that much space,” he said.
 “I’m one of the biggest people in this town and I live in 650 square feet very comfortably.
 If you’re trying to keep people from building things that are going to price their neighbors out, why the hell would you not put a limit?”